khbrendle/streaming_test/README.md

 ### Running
 With the containers set up we get get it all running.

-main directory makefile has 2 commands:
+main directory makefile has a few main commands:
   - `make ui-start` will run the node UI server with hot-reload in dev mode

   - `make stream-start` will initialize the database tables, start the postgres listener/producer, start generating data, start the API server